Skip to main content

 The NatureServe Network has developed a spatial and tabular data management system called Biotics.

-Data exchanges between CDC instances of Biotics and the NatureServe Central Biotics instance take place regularly in order to ensure that information such as species lists, taxonomy and status assesments at the Subnational, National and Global levels are the same in all of our members databases.
+Data exchanges between CDC instances of Biotics and the NatureServe Central Biotics instance take place regularly in order to ensure that information such as species lists, taxonomy and status assesments at the Subnational, National and Global levels are standardized across our members' databases.

 When you submit a data request to NatureServe Canada, or to a CDC who has adopted Biotics, it will be helpful for you to understand the Biotics data fields.
 This will ensure that the data you request/receive will include the fields that you require.
 With this in mind, NatureServe Canada has developed the Biotics Data Dictionary.